jkeam/saml-mapper/README.md

 ## Deploy

-Assuming `keycloak` is the name of your _running_ docker container.
+Wait for the build to complete.
+Next run the following command.
+Note, we are assuming `keycloak` is the name of your running docker container; which if you followed the instructions above it is.

 ```shell
 docker cp ./ear-module/target/saml-mapper-ear.ear keycloak:/opt/jboss/keycloak/standalone/deployments